Rice production in South Korea: Yeoju rice

-Yeoju rice(여주 쌀) is rice produced in Yeoju, Gyeonggi-do.
+Yeoju rice(여주 쌀) is a rice produced in Yeoju, Gyeonggi-do.
 Yeoju rice has obtained a "G mark" only available by certification of the governor of Gyeonggi-do.
 The 'G Mark' is a brand mark given exclusively to agricultural products from Gyeonggi-do.
 The reason why Yeoju rice is considered superior is that Yeoju enjoys climatic advantages.
 It is not located in an area greatly affected by drought and flooding; there are few high mountains, so there are longer sunshine hours; and the daily temperature difference between day and night is larger than in other areas.
 Yeoju has superior water quality because the Namhan River flows through the center of the region.
 Finally, the area can produce high-quality rice because the land is high in biological content.